 All directory entries.

-External

-Directory entries stored by the telephone system for all users to use.
+- External Directory entries stored by the telephone system for all users to use. - Directory entries stored by the telephone system for all users to us - Groups

-Groups

 The names and numbers of hunt groups on the telephone system.